thanosmanolis/rcm_openmp/README.md

 Reverse Cuthill-McKee is an algorithm for generating a permutation for sparse matrices.
 This repo includes a sequential implementation of it, along with a parallel one using OpenMP.

 ## Observations
-The only parts worth parallelizing are two, which are actually responsible for almost 70% of the total execution time.
-Despite them only being two, one can clearly see that OpenMP gave a great speedup indeed (35-40% faster).
-Although, Matlab implementation is even faster than the parallel one.
+The only parts worth parallelizing are three, which are actually responsible for almost 80% of the total execution time.
+Despite them only being three, one can clearly see that OpenMP gave a great speedup indeed (up to 2.3 times faster) which is the same execution time as Matlab's official implementation.

 ### Execution times

-All executions were done using Intel i7-7500U CPU, 8GB RAM, 4GB Swap Memory, with a 1% matrix density.
+All executions were done using Intel i7-7500U CPU, 8GB RAM, 4GB Swap Memory, with a 0.1% matrix density.
 Three implementations are being compared (sequential, parallel, matlab official).

 | Comparison between all implementations    | Speedup achieved using OpenMP         |
 |:-----------------------------------------:|:-------------------------------------:|